-In the recent years, the following tasks have been done in other Iranian teams: A formation 2 detection system as well as a software called Tournament Planning and Analyzing Software (TPAS) have been developed by Namira [1][2][3].
-Dynamic formation changing, field evaluation system for offense, field evaluation system optimization, Optimizing defensive decision making by using message passing between agents, Shooting behavior optimization using Deep Neural Network, Predicting opponent's behavior using Rough Neural Network, Predicting the behavior of the agents with ball possession, Defensive Decision Making using Deep Reinforcement Learning, Pass prediction using Deep Neural Network, Pass Prediction have been developed by Cyrus [5-12].
-Nexus has implemented Reinforcement Learning for decision making in penalty area [13].
+In the recent years, the following tasks have been done in other Iranian teams: Cyrus team researched on feature engineering for pass prediction and unmarking [16, 19, 5, 6], also, they released two versions of their team, Cyrus 2014[9], and Cyrus2D base[15].
+A formation 2 detection system as well as a software called Tournament Planning and Analyzing Software(TPAS) have been developed by Namira[1][2][3].
+Dynamic formation changing, field evaluation system for offense, field evaluation system optimization, Optimizing defensive decision making by using message passing between agents, Shooting behavior optimization using Deep Neural Network, Predicting opponent's behavior using Rough Neural Network, Predicting the behavior of the agents with ball possession, Defensive Decision Making using Deep Reinforcement Learning, Pass prediction using Deep Neural Network, Pass Prediction have been developed by Cyrus[5-12].
+Nexus has implemented Reinforcement Learning for decision-making in penalty area[12].